edwardchaos/cgalabc/README.md

 - Convex polygon collision
 - Point in polygon

-Shadowcasting using some of the stuff above:
+Shadowcasting using some of the stuff above
+(rendering to gif produces noisy background):

 ![](super_duper_secrets/shadowcast.GIF)